ahandsomeChineseboy/inet/tutorials/queueing/doc/Multiplexer.rst

 The :ned:`PacketMultiplexer` module connects to multiple active packet sources on its inputs, and pushes all incoming packets onto a passive packet sink on its single output.

-In this step, packets are produced periodically (randomly) by several active packet sources (:ned:`ActivePacketSource`).
+In this step, packets are produced at random intervals by several active packet sources (:ned:`ActivePacketSource`).
 The packets are consumed by a single passive packet sink upon arrival (:ned:`PassivePacketSink`).
 The single sink is connected to the multiple sources using an intermediary component (:ned:`PacketMultiplexer`) which simply